kossiitkgp/KWoC-Frontend/CONTRIBUTING.md

   - Create the issue as necessary.
   - If you lack the technical knowhow, refer to [Learning Guide](learn.md) or ask for help to anyone.
 - Create a Branch and Commit your changes.
+  - Name the branch carefully.
+For example `feature-card-component`, `bugfix-overlay`.
+Do not use generic names such as `develop`, `work`, your username etc.
+  - Name the commits meaningfully.
+For help read [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
 - Check if the solution works by testing it locally.
 - Submit a PR with an appropriate name including the term `Fixes #{issue number}` if it fixes that particular issue.
 - Be attentive and respond to comments and suggestions in the opened PR.